GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Configuring the lobby

 Lobbies are automatically created for your game.
+To customize them, head to your game dashboard in the editor.
+You can notably:

-If you want to customize them, such as the number of players needed to start a game or the maximum number of players, head to your game dashboard in the editor.
+- Define the number of players needed to start a game (unless your game requires a specific number, we recommend to leave it at 1 so a single player can start a game),
+- Define the maximum number of players in a lobby,
+- Define if players are allowed or not to join a game in progress (recommended for most games).

 ![Lobbies configuration in the game dashboard](./lobbies-configuration.png)

 ### Letting the players join a new game

 Use the action **Open game lobbies**.
-This action will show the lobbies to the player, so they can join a game.
+This action will show the lobbies to the player, so they can join a game (empty or already started).

 ![Default Lobbies screen](./default-lobbies-screen.png)